Asakusa Miyakodori · Est. 1950

 with Geisha

-An ozashiki at Miyakodori is a private geisha banquet in a traditional tatami room — featuring dance, shamisen, games, and conversation with working geisha.
-From ¥40,000/person.
+An ozashiki at Miyakodori is a private geisha banquet in a traditional tatami room in Asakusa, Tokyo — featuring dance, shamisen, games, and conversation with working geisha.
+No introduction required.
+From ¥34,000/person.

 Perfect for first-time visitors to Japan, special celebrations, and unforgettable evenings with friends or family.